Histamine intolerance: Treatment

 Currently, a low-histamine diet is recommended by some scholars as the primary approach for managing symptoms of histamine intolerance.
-It is also recommended by these scholars to avoid DAO-blocking medications and substances that may increase histamine levels, such as alcohol and certain food additives.
+These scholars also recommend avoiding DAO-blocking medications and substances that may increase histamine levels, such as alcohol and certain food additives.
 Several medications, including acetylcysteine, metamizole, verapamil, metronidazole, and metoclopramide, have been reported to inhibit the activity of DAO or HNMT enzymes.
 However, these reports about the enzymatic inhibition were not confirmed by reliable studies.

 Additional options in managing histamine intolerance include antihistamines, mast cell stabilizers, and supplementation with exogenous DAO, in the form of capsules or tablets.
 Howerver, there is no solid research to validate the effectiveness of these additional treatment options in histamine intolerance.

 Two investigations, financially backed by the manufacturer of the oral DAO supplementation, have posited that DAO supplementation could alleviate the symptoms of histamine intolerance.
 The first study sought to "objectify and quantify histamine-associated symptoms and to analyze whether oral administration of the histamine-degrading enzyme DAO caused a reduction of symptoms".
 In this study, neither major nor minor symptoms could be replicated in 39 individuals who initially responded to an open challenge with 75 mg histamine in peppermint tea, using a double-blind, placebo-controlled challenge.
 Consequently, the primary endpoint of the study was not achieved, and the basis for the authors' conclusion that DAO supplementation intake resulted in a "statistically significant reduction in symptoms" remains unclear.
 The second study was purely observational, lacking a control group: it compared symptomatology with and without DAO use in 28 individuals.
 The chosen design was not suitable to demonstrate causal effects and carried a high risk of attributing placebo effects.
 The effectiveness of DAO supplementation has not been scientifically validated and is not recommended by the medical associations in Germany, Austria and Switzerland.